 It can be a great healthy snack depending on how it is cooked.
 While that movie style popcorn covered in processed butter-like-stuff is not the healthiest option, making it at home where you have the ability to choose the quality of ingredients will make a big difference.

 Choose organic kernels to avoid GMOs, pick a healthy oil to cook in (find the list below), and sprinkle some unrefined sea salt on top.
-Delicious and healthy snack.
+Voila: a delicious and healthy snack.

 Popcorn Oil Choices:

-Coconut oil: my go to for this recipe (hence the name).
-It in a unrefined healthy fat that has a higher smoke point so it is less likely to burn.
+Coconut oil: my go-to for this recipe (hence the recipe name).
+It’s an unrefined healthy fat that has a higher smoke point so it is less likely to burn.

 Olive oil: while it could be used, it has a lower smoke point and shouldn’t be heated as high.